 Get involved: Our Laboratories Working Group is chaired by Robin MacDonald, of i2 Analytical.
 To find out how to join EIC and take part in the Working Group, contact our membership team.

-Britain’s industrial heritage left a legacy of contaminated land sites.
-Since the 1990s legislatition has required the clean up of the sites, and planning law also requires this.
-As a result, the UK has a world-class land remediation industry, which the EIC represents.
+Britain’s industrial heritage left a legacy of contaminated land sites and since the 1990s legislation and planning law has required their clean-up.
+As a result, the UK has a world-class land remediation industry which the EIC represents.
 Our membership covers the full supply chain – consultants, contractors and the laboratories that carry out soil testing.

-Much of the initial funding for land clean up was from local authorities but this funding has reduced sharply in recent years and government’s commitment to a ‘brownfield first’ policy has been intermittent, allowing developers to build on greenfield sites.
+Much of the initial funding for land clean-up was from local authorities but this funding has reduced sharply in recent years while government’s commitment to a ‘brownfield first’ policy has been intermittent which has allowed developers to build on greenfield sites.

 EIC has worked with its land remediation members to:

 - Successfully campaign to get a brownfield first policy back on the Government’s agenda